 University-sponsored event or activity; supported by the State of Arizona Law.

-3. The misuse of controlled substances by residents is prohibited.
+3. The misuse of controlled substances by residents is

-resident’s assigned room.
+and stored in resident’s assigned room.

-use of all tobacco products, including chewing tobacco, is prohibited in all
+tobacco products, including chewing tobacco, is prohibited in all

 1.04 Fire Alarms, Drills, and Emergency Equipment